We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 It has some interesting facts and norms that are shocking to learn.

-Read on and find out interesting facts and norms about coffee that will change how you drink it!.
+Read on to discover interesting facts and norms about coffee that will change how you drink it!

 10 Interesting Coffee Facts That Will Change How You Drink It!